About

 I originally started Road Trip Memories as an “online scrapbook” and information resource for my first Route 66 vacation, back in 2000.
 The original site changed over time to include a section for myself, one for my husband Pat, and lastly, our road trips together.
-We expanded it to include new road trips to a variety of places and U.S. Highways and camping trips in our new T@B Trailer!
-The U.S. has plenty of two-lane roads to experience!
+We have since switched to the WordPress blog format, and expanded it to include new road trips to a variety of places and U.S. Highways and camping trips in our Serro Scotty travel trailer!

-I hope you decide to slow down and take the old two-lane U.S. highways whenever possible.
-I know the Interstate is safe, fast and reliable, and has its benefits…but really, how much fun can you have on that endless slab of monotony?
+We hope you decide to slow down and just take a drive on the old two-lane U.S. highways whenever possible.
+The Interstate is safe, fast and reliable, and has its benefits…but really, how much fun can you have on that endless slab of monotony?
 Aren’t you tired of visiting the same boring, generic rest stops over and over again?
 Or would you rather…

 See America – not Generica!

-Our new teardrop trailer has given us a new way to experience travel by going on weekend camping trips in our area.
-Someday, it is our intent to be “fulltimers,” to sell our house and live fulltime in an RV.
+Our new retro travel trailer has given us a new way to experience travel by going on weekend camping trips in our area.
+Someday, we’d love to buy a bigger RV and travel more – we dream about possibly “full timing”, which would involve selling our house and living in a trailer or motorhome; we may keep our house and travel part time.
 That time is quite a way off, but in the meantime, we’re planning and preparing for a life spent seeing the U.S.A.!
 We want to see the mountains and the prairies and all the rest of that song!
 Look out America, here we come!

 Hello.
 Found your website from a posting I believe your husband made on thr Teardrops & TTT Forum about your new T@B trailer.
 Congrats!
 I was wondering where the picture of the ALT I-70 US 40 signs were taken?